bgilmer77/deploy-best-practices/doc/Overview.md

  * SSH access secured by SSH-authorized keys
  * X.509 certificate support for SSH-key authorization

 IaC tooling normal requires SSH access to the systems under configuration.
+Embedded operating systems, e.g. in network switches, also use SSH.
+Securig SSH configuration is critical to the security of the entire system.
 SSH user authorization should use OAuth2.
 SSH authorized keys are preferred, and normally necessary, for automated SSH login.
-Systems that support SSH login should provide methods for installing public keys to enable SSH authorization.
-Note that some, but not all, SSH implementations support X.509 certificates.
-This provides system administors the opportunity for uniform key management and sharing of keys used for HTTPS configuration.
+Systems that support SSH login should provide methods for installing public keys to enable SSH key authorization.
+X.509 certificate based key authorization is perferred if supported by the SSH implementation.
+Key management is critical.
+Keys must be carefully managed and not left to developers to implement on an ad-hoc basis.

-__*TODO - Traditional SSH authorized_key sharing has security problems.
-Study SSH certificates including X.509 support.*__

-__*TODO - Consider update of BCP-0003 to include service account recommendations.*__
+It is recommended that AMWA extend its security recommendations to include SSH configuration practices and that that be reconciled with AMWA BCP-003 and any other security recommendations published by AMWA.

 ### Service Accounts

  * Use of service accounts for server-to-server interaction

 Automated server to server interactions in trusted environments that are not perforrmed on behalf of an end user should use service accounts.
 A service account is an account that belongs to an application instead of an individual end user.
+This is particuarly important if zero-human-configuration production systems is an implementation goal.
+In a zero-human-configuration environment no end-user account is authorized to access production systems or production networking equipment.
+Service acounts are the best solution.

 Service account authorization is supported using OAuth2 "two legged" authentication.
 See: [OAuth 2.0 Client Credentials Grant](https://oauth.net/2/grant-types/client-credentials/)

+It is recommended that AMWA extend its security recommendations to include service account recommendations for secure server-to-server communication.
+This may be a gap in AMWA BCP-003, or it may be part of new best practice that has to be developed.

 ## Appendix - Resource State Model: Example fuller representation

 A real-world implementation of a resource life-cycle model is necessarily more complex than the conceptual model presented here.
 Additional complexities may include: